QsCompany/Q-TEST/README.md

-"# Q-TEST"
-this toturial for mounir bouras only .
+- this toturial for mounir bouras only .

-for execution :
+- for execution :
-  open Executable code.rar and run "start server.bat" source code is in "Source Code.rar"
+  - open Executable code.rar and run "start server.bat"
+- source code:
+  - is in "Source Code.rar"